 - Meet with the Umpire and Linesman at the ball and check to be certain there are no penalties to be enforced or no requests for a Coach-Referee conference then record the down, distance and yard line.
 Verify this info with the Linesman before he proceeds to move the chains. - Be certain the results are recorded on your game card. - Signal the end of the quarter by raising the ball above your head. - Move to the appropriate spot at the other end of the field. - The official who marks the end-of-quarter spot must mark the beginning-of-quarter spot on the other side of mid-field. - Mark the ball ready for play after the 1-minute intermission period between quarters.

-- Record down, distance and yard-line nearest nose of the ball going in or out? - Hold spot and hand the ball to Referee for end of period signal. - Re-check spot and set up ball at corresponding spot on the other half of the field.
+Umpire: - Record down, distance and yard-line nearest nose of the ball going in or out? - Hold spot and hand the ball to Referee for end of period signal. - Re-check spot and set up ball at corresponding spot on the other half of the field.

 - Meet with the Referee to verify the down, distance and yard line.
-Make note of the yard line where the clip is placed. - Be certain the results are recorded on your game card. - Pick up chain at the spot of the clip. - Remember to instruct chain crew to "flip-flop" sides. - Move to the appropriate yard line on the other side of the 50-yard line to reset the chains. - Re-check down, distance and yard line. - Ensure the box person sets the box on the yard line of the ball. - Inform Referee that you are ready to go.

-• Make note of the down, distance, and yard line where the ball will next be put into play as well as the yard line where the clip is placed prior to the chains being moved.
+Make note of the yard line where the clip is placed. - Remember to instruct chain crew to "flip-flop" sides. - Move to the appropriate yard line on the other side of the 50-yard line to reset the chains. - Re-check down, distance and yard line. - Ensure the box person sets the box on the yard line of the ball. - Inform Referee that you are ready to go.
+Line Judge: - Make note of the down, distance, and yard line where the ball will next be put into play as well as the yard line where the clip is placed prior to the chains being moved.